henryjuho/hj_barton/dive.md

 interest I came across a recently published paper by Chatters et al. (2014) that had analysed ancient mitochondrial DNA recovered from a ~12,000 year old skeleton at a depth of over 40m inside the Sac Actun cave system in Quintana Roo, Mexico (the paper: <https://science.sciencemag.org/content/344/6185/750.full>).
-Although the results were not accepted by all, they sparked my interested in cave diving, and led to me signing up for my open water course, with a view to working towards more technical diving.
+Although the results were not accepted by all, they sparked my interest in cave diving, and led to me signing up for my open water course, with a view to working towards more technical diving.
 Something that is still a work in progress and illustrated in the figure below.